-Piramal Swasthya Management and Research Institute (formerly known as HMRI) is a registered non-profit organization based in Hyderabad.
+Piramal Swasthya Management and Research Institute is a registered non-profit organization based in Hyderabad.
 Founded in 2007, Piramal Swasthya is a part of Piramal Foundation and works towards making healthcare accessible, affordable and available to all segments of the population, especially those most vulnerable.
 In order to achieve this goal, Piramal Swasthya leverages cutting edge information and communication technologies to cut cost without compromising on quality as well as establishing partnerships to scale its solutions throughout India and beyond.
 Piramal Swasthya is present across India in 9 states with a 1400 +strong force comprising of 150+ Doctors and specialists.
 Our innovative technology based solutions have helped 7 state governments to address the issue of availability and accessibility of quality healthcare to needy sections of society.

 The three foundational principles behind Piramal Swasthya beliefs and solution are:

 - Accessibility – Healthcare should be accessible for everyone

 - Availability – Healthcare should be available for everyone